caloriscz/logmyday/.github/instructions/notifications.md

 ## Overview

-LogMyDay features a comprehensive notification system designed to remind users about unfilled required activities.
+LogMyDay features a comprehensive notification system designed to deliver tag-based reminders on the mobile app.
 The system is built with a modular architecture that supports both in-app and system notifications.

+> **Update – September 2025**: The mobile notification loop no longer relies on the `GetRequiredDailyTagsNotFilledForDate` endpoint.
+Instead, notifications are scheduled from the explicit tag notifications (`LogMyDay.Domain.Entities.Notification`) configured by the user.
+Keep the endpoint available for future scenarios, but it is not part of the active notification workflow.

 ## Current Implementation Status

 ✅ **Implemented**:
 - System notifications when app is active/foreground
 - Authentication-aware notification monitoring
-- Smart notification content based on unfilled required activities
-- Configurable timing intervals
+- Tag-based notification windows with optional nudges
+- Minimum nudge interval enforcement (>= 5 minutes)
 - Platform-specific notification channels (Android)
 - Comprehensive debugging and logging

 🚧 **Future Enhancement**:
 - Background notifications when app is closed/minimized
 - Push notifications for real-time alerts
-- Customizable notification schedules per user
+- Additional notification analytics and completion tracking

 ## Architecture

 ### Core Components

 #### SystemNotificationService
-The main service responsible for monitoring and sending notifications about unfilled required activities.
+The main service responsible for monitoring and sending notifications based on the configured tag notifications.

 **Key Features**:
 - Automatically starts monitoring after user authentication
-- Checks for unfilled required tags using the API endpoint `GetRequiredDailyTagsNotFilledForDate`
-- Sends intelligent notifications with activity counts
+- Polls `/api/notifications` to load a user’s active notification rules (refreshed every 15 minutes)
+- Schedules reminders and nudges according to `NotBeforeTime`, `NotAfterTime`, `MaxNudges`, and `NudgeInterval`
-- Stops monitoring when user logs out
+- Stops monitoring when user logs out and clears local notification state
-- Configurable check intervals (currently 30 seconds for testing, 5 minutes for production)
+- Runs on a 5-minute cadence in production (debug builds can override as needed)

 **Location**: `LogMyDay.App.Mobile/Services/SystemNotificationService.cs`